Belvedere district

 The gardens

-The formal French gardens between the two palaces are free to enter from the main Prinz-Eugen-Strasse entrance (open from 06:30).
-The axis from the Lower Belvedere fountain to the Upper Belvedere entrance is one of Vienna’s finest formal garden walks.
-Sphinx sculptures flank the steps; the reflecting pools in front of the Upper Belvedere mirror the palace facade at its best light in the morning.
+The formal French gardens between the two palaces are free to enter from the main gate on Prinz-Eugen-Strasse (open from 06:30).
+The central axis, running from the Lower Belvedere fountain through the ornamental parterres to the grand entrance of the Upper Belvedere, is one of Vienna’s finest formal garden walks — and one of the very few great baroque garden sequences in the city that is genuinely accessible without a palace ticket.

 Getting there